fluffy/draft-jennings-game-state-over-rtp/draft-jennings-dispatch-game-state-over-rtp.md

 messages.
 When an RTP sender receives a FIR, it SHOULD send a copy of all the relevant game state.

-# IANA

 # RTP

-This section can be split out a separate payload draft we need some extra work.

 The media type is application/gamestate.
 There are no optional or required parameters.
 The RTP marker bit is not used.
 The RTP clock MUST be 90 kHz.